cube3power/atsd/rule-engine/condition.md

 The expression can include fields from the command, window, entity and metric, user-defined variables and apply [functions](functions.md) to data.

 When the condition evaluates to `true` for the first time, the [window](window.md) status changes to `OPEN` causing the execution of 'On Open' triggers.
-Once the condition becomes `false`, the window returns back to `CANCEL` status triggering a corresponding set of `On Cancel` triggers.
+Once the condition becomes `false`, the window returns back to `CANCEL` status triggering a corresponding set of 'On Cancel' triggers.

 Note that [`Overrides`](overrides.md) take precedence over the condition.